vaziolabs/StableChaos/READMe.md

 # HATS - Hybrid Abstract Transitory State
 (unstable, in development)

-### Intent
-An attempt to create a highly scalable abstract type that can have infinite transitory states, and self-defining relationships.

 ### Description
 The core of this system has multiple components, but a single function.
  - Tranception: